Safety rules on the slopes

 ENJOY – safety and fun on the slopes of Dolomiti Superski

 In order to guarantee safety and fun on the slopes, Dolomiti Superski has developed the visual campaign “ENJOY”.
 Pictures and short texts explain the most important behaviour rules for skiers, based on the FIS recommendations.
-The key messages are communicated in March 2018 through posts on the social media of Dolomiti Superski twice a week.
-The campaign is running also on the Homepage and on the Infoscreens
+The key messages are communicated through posts on the social media of Dolomiti Superski.
+The campaign is running also on the Homepage and on the screens, along the slopes.

 10 safety rules